Types of Forex Accounts

 Raw Spread and ECN Accounts

 ECN stands for Electronic Communication Network.
 In an ECN account, your orders are routed directly to a network of liquidity providers including banks, hedge funds, and other market participants.
-The broker does not take the opposite side of your trade, and pricing reflects genuine market supply and demand.
-This removes a potential conflict of interest that exists with market maker accounts.
+In a true ECN environment, orders are matched through external liquidity providers.
+Execution models vary by broker, and traders should review each broker’s execution policy.

-For scalpers, high-frequency traders, and anyone running automated systems, the combination of tight spreads and fast execution in ECN accounts makes a real cost difference.
+For scalpers, high-frequency traders, and anyone running automated systems, the combination of tight spreads and fast execution in ECN accounts makes a real difference in trading costs.
 At high trading volumes, even a fraction of a pip per trade adds up significantly across a month.

 STP Accounts